Enroll in Worldviews, the Bible and the Believer at a huge discount until January 31. Don’t miss it!

 From Puppy to Well-Trained Dog

 So, how do you live with a puppy in your world?
 Even if she is adorable, she still thinks and acts like a canine and we live in the human realm.
 We were eager to conquer this new challenge, although sometimes we thought this was quite the challenge to our sanity.
 We questioned whether it was worth the sleepless nights and continual concerns when Nora decided to eat sticks and other debris that wasn’t on the ‘puppy dietary list’!
 Trips to the veterinarian were frequent, though, fortunately not traumatic.
 Nora actually loved that, probably because the veterinarian was also the breeder.
-So, Nora knew the veterinarian from her birth.
+Nora knew the veterinarian her entire life.
 So, how do you ‘do puppy’ and end up with a reasonably obedient and well-trained adult dog?

 The experts in the field of training dogs urged one basic principle: You must learn to think like your dog.
 In fact, there is a bestselling book titled Think Like Your Dog And Enjoy the Rewards.
 We needed to enter the dog’s world to endeavor to ‘see’ our world through our dog’s eyes.
 That is no easy task.
 It requires study, observation, and diligent discipline, primarily disciplining ourselves to proper attitude, actions, and habits.